MarcusQA/csharp-api-xunit/README.md

 # Summary

 This is a project to show a basic set of API tests which use C# and xUnit.
-The tests print out HTTP requests in cURL format and dynamically deserialise response JSON objects.
+The tests print out HTTP requests in cURL format (so they can be run manually for investigation purposes if necessary) and dynamically deserialise response JSON objects.

 # Running the tests